Mardy Fish: Personal life

 Fish's father, Tom, is a tennis instructor.

 Fish married Stacey Gardner, a California attorney and "Briefcase Model" on NBC's Deal or No Deal, in a Jewish wedding ceremony in September 2008 (Gardner is Jewish).
 Fish's friend and fellow tennis player James Blake served as groomsman.
 He is also good friends with Andy Roddick and Bob and Mike Bryan.

-Fish went to Vero Beach High School with country music star Jake Owen and remains good friends.
+Fish went to Vero Beach High School with country music star Jake Owen, with whom he remains good friends.
 The two have repeatedly done charity events together in Vero Beach to raise money for their favorite charities.

 Fish is a fan of the Minnesota Twins and Minnesota Vikings.

 Fish had a group of fans called "The Fishheads" who traveled with him and cheered him on during matches:

 The setting was center court at Arthur Ashe Stadium yesterday, and the crowd filled only half the seats as Mardy Fish took the court for the second match of the day.
 But as Fish methodically made his way through a straight-set victory, an odd, and somewhat comical, sight emerged in the otherwise sedate setting.

 Perched high in the cheap seats, relatively speaking, were a raucous band of shirtless fans, each one with a letter that collectively spelled out, Go Fish.
 Their heads were adorned with rubber fish heads and there were fins attached to their hands that they slapped together enthusiastically for each point scored by Fish.

 Fish is regarded as one of the best celebrity golfers.
-He is annually among the favorites at the American Century Championship in Lake Tahoe, winning the tournament in 2020.
+He is annually among the favorites at the American Century Championship in Lake Tahoe, winning the tournament in 2020 and 2024.
 He won the Diamond Resorts Invitational in Orlando in both 2016 and 2018.
 In 2022, Fish received a sponsor exemption to play in the 3M Open, a PGA Tour event in his home state of Minnesota.
+In 2023 at the American Century Championship, Fish finished second to star basketball player Stephen Curry.
+On the final hole, a fan heckled Fish while hitting his tee shot, who apparently had money on Curry to win the tournament.

 As part of the 2021 Netflix docuseries Untold: Breaking Point, Fish shared his story about struggling with anxiety and depression.